-DMAC Determinations Drought Severity Actions To Be Taken Normal Normal Conditions Technical data is monitored periodically by the Division of Water Resources and significant information is sent to North Carolina Emergency Management Drought Emerges Normal to Dry Conditions (NCEM) The Division of Water Normal to Dry Conditions Resources monitors, maps, and discusses trend with the DMAC.
-DMAC determines Entering Phase 1 DMAC monitors technical threshold conditions for drought have been met (Moderate Drought) data and developing trends.
-DMAC begins issuing drought advisories and provides drought status information to NCEM and other State agencies.
-DMAC determines drought has increased in severity.
-Entering Phase 2 (Severe Drought) DMAC may request SERT activation if drought impact requires.
-DPS appoints a Joint Public Information Officer when/if SERT is activated.
+DMAC Determinations Drought Severity Actions To Be Taken

+Normal Normal Conditions Technical data is monitored

+periodically by the Division

+of Water Resources and

+significant information is

+sent to North Carolina

+Emergency Management

+(NCEM)

+Drought Emerges Normal to Dry Conditions The Division of Water

+Resources monitors, maps,

+and discusses trend with

+the DMAC.

+DMAC determines Entering Phase 1 DMAC monitors technical

+threshold conditions for drought have been met (Moderate Drought) data and developing trends.

+DMAC begins issuing

+drought advisories and

+provides drought status

+information to NCEM and

+other State agencies.

+DMAC determines drought Entering Phase 2 (Severe DMAC may request SERT

+has increased in severity.
+Drought) activation if drought impact

+requires.

+DPS appoints a Joint Public

+Information Officer when/if

+SERT is activated.

 DMAC Determinations Drought Severity Actions To Be Taken Phase 2 (Severe Drought) Continued The assigned PIO establishes the Joint Information Center (JIC) which provides media status information.
 DMAC and/or NCEM activate appropriate task forces.
 Activated task forces make assessments of drought impact.
-If activated, the SERT provides Situation Reports as required.
+If activated, the SERT provides Situation Reports and/or Executive Summaries as required.
 If the SERT is activated, task forces keep JIC advised of drought impacts.
 Lead agencies use available resources to undertake response actions within their normal programs.
 If activated, the SERT documents unmet needs and assigns response to appropriate lead departments.

-requested by the Division of Water Resources.
-Task Forces continue to make assessment reports.
-DMAC reports unmet needs to the SERT.
-The SERT determines DMAC Determinations Drought Severity Actions To Be Taken resources.
-Those that cannot be met are forwarded to the Governor with SERT recommendations.
-DMAC determines indicators and forecasts worsen and unmet needs Entering Phase 3 (Extreme The Environmental Management Commission (EMC) may take action within statutory authority as requested by the Division of Water Resources.
-Task Forces continue to make assessment reports.
-DMAC reports unmet needs to the SERT.
-The SERT determines which needs can be met by reallocation of existing resources.
-Those that cannot be met are forwarded to the Governor with SERT

 DMAC Determinations Drought Severity Actions To Be Taken

+DMAC determines Entering Phase 3 (Extreme The Environmental

+indicators and forecasts Drought) Management Commission

+worsen and unmet needs (EMC) may take action

+prevail. within statutory authority as

+requested by the Division of

+Water Resources.

+To L. Francisco de la constante

+Task Forces continue to

+make assessment reports.

+DMAC reports unmet needs

+to the SERT.

+to the GEIVII

+The SERT determines

+which needs can be met by

+reallocation of existing

+resources.
+Those that

+cannot be met are

+forwarded to the Governor

+with SERT

+recommendations.

+DMAC Determinations Drought Severity Actions To Be Taken

 DMAC determines Entering Phase 4 The Environmental

 indicators and forecasts (Exceptional Drought) Management Commission

 worsen and unmet needs (EMC) may take action

 prevail. within statutory authority as

 requested by the Division of

 Water Resources.

 Task Forces continue to

 make assessment reports.

 The SERT assembles data

 necessary to support a

 Governor's request for a

 Presidential Disaster

-Declaration or a declaration
+Declaration from FEMA or a

-from the US Secretary of Agriculture.
+declaration from the US

+Secretary of Agriculture.
-Ũ

 The Governor may request

-a Presidential Disaster Declaration or an
+a Presidential Disaster

+Declaration or an

 Agricultural Disaster

-Declaration from the US

-Secretary of Agriculture.
+Declaration.

 A Presidential Disaster

-Declaration established the
+Declaration establishes the

 Director of Emergency

-Manage (or other
+Management (or other

 designated State official) as

 State Coordinating Officer

 (SCO) for Drought.

 The State Coordinating

 Officer works with FEMA to

 secure necessary federal

 assistance.

-DMAC Determinations Drought Severity Actions To Be Taken The DMAC determines the drought has subsided.
-Leaving Phase 4 (Exceptional Drought) and returning to Phase 3 (Extreme Drought) Leaving Phase 4 continued The SERT determines whether all requirements for assistance are being met within established channels.
-Task forces continue to make assessments and reports.
+DMAC Determinations Drought Severity Actions To Be Taken The DMAC determines the Leaving Phase 4 The SERT determines drought has subsided.
+(Exceptional Drought) and returning to Phase 3 (Extreme Drought) Leaving Phase 4 continued whether all requirements for assistance are being met within established channels.
+Leaving Friase 4 continued Task forces continue to make assessments and reports.
 The DMAC determines the drought has further subsided.
 Leaving Phase 3 (Extreme Drought) and returning to Phase 2 (Severe Drought) The SERT determines whether all requirements for assistance are being met within established channels.
 Task forces continue to make assessments and reports.
 The DMAC determines the drought has further subsided.
 Leaving Phase 2 (Severe Drought) and returning to Phase 1 (Moderate Drought) Task forces terminate activity and issue final reports.
 The DMAC determines the drought has ended.
 Leaving Phase 1 (Moderate Drought) and returning to Normal Conditions DMAC returns to normal operations.
 The Divisions of Water Resources and NCEM continue to monitor drought indicators.